 Thyroxine (a tyrosine derivative produced in the thyroid gland of animals) and indole acetic acid (a tryptophan derivative found in plants) are hormones.

 Amino acids are precursors of nucleotides, heme and chlorophyll.
-Several standard and nonstandard amino acids act as metabolic intermediates.
+Several standards and non-standard amino acids act as metabolic intermediates.
 For example, arginine, citrulline, and ornithine are components of the urea cycle

 3.3.
 Modified Amino Acids

-After the translation the amino acids present in the polypeptide chain are modified by certain enzymes.
-These modifications are post translation modification.
+After the translation, the amino acids present in the polypeptide chain are modified by certain enzymes.
+These modifications are posted translation modification.

 In the blood-clotting protein prothrombin, a calcium-binding amino acid residue is found that is known as gamma carboxyglutamic acid.
 Both 4-hydroxyproline and 5-hydroxylysine are important structural components of collagen

-Phosphorylation is most common post translation modification.
+Phosphorylation is the most common post-translation modification.
 Phosphorylation of the hydroxyl-containing amino acids serine, threonine, and tyrosine is often used to regulate the activity of proteins.

 3.4.
 Titration of Amino Acids

 Amino acids contain ionizable groups.
-The ionic forms of amino acid depend upon the pH.
-The effect of pH on amino acid structure can be studied by titration.
-Titration is also a useful tool in determining the reactivity of amino acid side chains.
+The ionic forms of amino acid depending upon the pH.
+The effect of pH on an amino acid structure can be studied by titration.
+A titration is also a useful tool in determining the reactivity of amino acid side chains.
 The simple amino acid is alanine.
 It has two titratable groups.

-In the strong acidic pH the alanine is present mainly in the form in which the carboxyl group is uncharged.
-Under this circumstance the molecule’s net charge is +1 because the ammonium group is protonated.
+In the strong acidic pH, the alanine is present mainly in the form in which the carboxyl group is unchanged.
+Under this circumstance, the molecule’s net charge is +1 because the ammonium group is protonated.
 As we increase the OH– ion concentration by adding NaOH during titration the carboxyl group loses its proton to become a negatively charged carboxylate group.
 Further addition of NaOH resulted into loss of H+ from ammonium also.

 Once the carboxyl group lost its proton, alanine has no net charge and is electrically neutral.
 The pH at which the net charge on amino acid is zero is called as isoelectric point (pI).
 The isoelectric point for alanine may be calculated as follows: